SupremeDeity/react-component-colors/README.md

 React Component Color adds color to your React Components to help you differentiate between client and server components more easily.

+> WARNING: THIS EXTENSION ONLY WORKS ON TSX FILES FOR NOW

 > WARNING: This extension is very early in its development period and may behave weirldy.

 ## Extension Settings